spikedoanz/spikedoanz.github.io/content/minif2f-llm-agents.md

-4. __llm agents__ are just llms (sometimes multiple) running in some kind of context management harness, which emit computer actions which can be executed, whose outputs are then plugged back in for (potentially human) introspeciton and guidance.
+4. __llm agents__ are just llms (sometimes multiple) running in some kind of context management harness, which emit computer actions which can be executed, whose outputs are then plugged back in for (potentially human) inspection and guidance.

 5. __two hundred us dollars__ is a pretty large amount of money one could spend